-CI/CD Pipeline or Continuous Integration/ Continuous Delivery is referred to as the DevOps approach's backbone.
+CI/CD Pipeline or Continuous Integration/ Continuous Delivery is considered the DevOps approach's backbone.
 The pipeline is responsible for building codes, running tests, and deploying new software versions.

 9. What is a Jenkins pipeline?

-- It connects this pipeline in a particular format by Jenkins.
-Jenkins pipeline is a set of plugins that support implementation and Integration of continuous delivery pipelines into Jenkins.
+- The Jenkins pipeline is a set of plugins that support implementation and integration of continuous delivery pipelines into Jenkins.
+It connects this pipeline in a particular format by Jenkins.

-- The Jenkins pipeline solves several problems like the maintenance of thousands of jobs and maintaining deployment with no other powerful methods.
+- The Jenkins pipeline solves several problems like the maintenance of thousands of jobs and maintaining deployment with needing to resort to other powerful methods.

 10. Name the three different types of pipelines in Jenkins?

-The three different types of pipelines in Jenkins are:
+The three different types of Jenkins pipelines are: